-Tables 3-1 through 3-3 present an overview of the significance of annuities in the U.S.

-insurance market.
-Table 3-1 presents the value of insurance company contracts and reserves over the period 1950-2013.
+Tables 3-1 through 3-3 present an overview of the significance of annuities in the U.S. insurance market.
+Table 3-1 presents the value of insurance company reserves since 1950.
 Although annuities represented less than two percent of the combined payouts on life insurance and annuities in the period before World War II, they grew more rapidly than life insurance in the five decades period of 1940-1990.
-Table 3-2 reports the premium income received by insurance companies for annuity policies over the 1977-2016 period.
+Table 3-2 reports the premium income received by insurance companies for annuity policies from 1980.
 The table shows both the substantial growth of real annuity premiums, and the breakdown of annuity premiums between individual and group policies.
 Although premiums on group policies were three to five times greater than the premiums on individual policies throughout the 1950s and 1960s, individual annuities grew rapidly in the last three decades of the 20th Century.